Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 TRIUMPH-1: The Pivotal Body Weight Reduction Trial

-TRIUMPH-1 is the primary pivotal trial for the obesity indication — the trial that will form the core of Lilly’s NDA submission.
-It enrolls adults with obesity (BMI ≥30) or overweight (BMI ≥27) with at least one weight-related comorbidity, such as obstructive sleep apnea or chronic low back pain, excluding type 2 diabetes.
+TRIUMPH-1 is the primary pivotal trial for the obesity indication — the trial that forms the core of Lilly’s planned regulatory submission.
+It enrolled 2,339 adults with obesity (BMI ≥30) or overweight (BMI ≥27) plus at least one weight-related comorbidity, excluding type 2 diabetes, with a mean baseline BMI of 40.0 and baseline weight of 112.7 kg.
 The companion retatrutide dosage guide covers the titration schedule used across these arms.

 TRIUMPH-2: Obesity with Type 2 Diabetes